chinapedia/wikipedia.abstract.en/Page/Paramount_Pictures.md

 Logo

-DarioCampanile.Paramount.jpg''; the 1987 film _Critical Condition_ was the first to feature the finalized version of the logo.
+''; the 1987 film _Critical Condition_ was the first to feature the finalized version of the logo.
 1999's _South Park: Bigger, Longer & Uncut_ was the first to use an enhanced version of the logo, which was last used on 2002's _Crossroads_.]]

-Paramount_Pictures_logo_(2010).jpg's new byline introduced in 2006.
+'s new byline introduced in 2006.
 The first movie to use the new Viacom byline was _Iron Man 2_.]]

 The distinctively pyramidal Paramount mountain has been the company's logo since its inception and is the oldest surviving Hollywood film logo.
 In the sound era, the logo was accompanied by a fanfare called _Paramount on Parade_ after the film of the same name, released in 1930.
 The words to the fanfare, originally sung in the 1930 film, were "Proud of the crowd that will never be loud, it's Paramount on Parade."